Posts Tagged ‘nj strength coach’

 Before you commit to signing your child up for training with a Coach, or perhaps there is a Coach at the high school your child goes to, you want to find out what this Coach’s track record for success is.

 Many Coaches get hired in schools or in facilities because not so much in part due to their knowledge, but often times out of convenience.
-As a former public school teacher I have seen some dangerous stuff happening inside high school weight rooms.
+As a former public school teacher I have seen some dangerous stuff happening inside high school weight rooms that were run by the sports coach or the math teacher.

 As a Coach and Parent, I would ask myself why these kids weren’t getting the training they deserved?
 People told me I “cared too much”.